 - Location: University Hall, ADP Center Room 1143

 - Description: In this workshop, we will discuss the multicultural sources of Contemplative Pedagogy (Eastern and Western, spiritual and secular), the variety of its aims and methods, and what it means for teacher presence.
 Our discussion will be interspersed with five contemplative exercises appropriate for college classrooms.

 Contemplative Pedagogy: Best Practices

 **Next workshop: TBA.
-Check back frequently for news & updates.**
+Check back frequently for news and updates.**

-- Group Leader: Dr. David Lee Keiser, Curriculum & Teaching
+- Faculty: Dr. David Lee Keiser, Curriculum and Teaching

 - Faculty: Dr. Michael Kruge, Biology